 Queen Mary University of London has an active Globus license for transferring, sharing data via a web browser.
 It allows collaboration with other researchers, without requiring them to have accounts on QMUL systems.
 Globus uses widely-adopted industry standards for authentication and authorisation, as well as

 GridFTP and HTTPS protocols.
 Globus lets you share data with collaborators at other research institutions, whether your data exists on Apocrita or a Laptop/PC

 What can I do with Globus?¶

-With Globus you can move many gigabytes of data between systems within your site or externally, and lets you use a web browser or command-line interface to submit transfers between various data Endpoints.
+With Globus you can move many gigabytes of data between systems within your site or externally, and lets you use a web browser or command-line interface to submit transfers between various data collections.

 Share files with others¶

 Most file-sharing services require you to copy your data to an external storage system.
 This sharing model is reasonable for small amounts of data but can be cumbersome, slow, and expensive for large research datasets. select directory paths to be securely shared with offsite collaborators and grant them read-only or read-write access.